November 17, 2023

 Complaints, Consequences, CAP & ASA

-For marketers and brands everywhere, regulation is a crucial consideration in any action they take.
-For consumers, regulations is what they have to trust to protect them from advertising.
-In advertising, the standards and compliance are set by CAP and monitored by the ASA.
-With so many channels and considerations, it can be intimidating to take on.
-Perhaps you are curious as to why the UK doesn’t have an American-style FTC to regulate advertising.
 Unlike in the USA, the UK’s industries are governed most prominently by the ASA and CAP as opposed to federal governance.
 Whilst the UK does have advertising laws in place, the ASA is the most active regulatory body to keep UK advertising compliant.
 However, when the Committee of Advertising Practice (CAP), formed by industries, advertisers and, media in the UK, produced the 1st edition of the British Code of Advertising Practice, the case for a “Federal Trade Commission” style regulatory body was rejected.

 Trust & Confidence: How Can We Trust The ASA?

-One major point of speculation and suspicion for consumers regarding these authoritative bodies is their funding.
-Historically, parties leveraged “donations” as bribery for institutes and authorities in their decision-making processes.
-As for the ASA, the way they are funded is through an “arms-length levy” which was developed in 1974 through the industry setting up the Advertising Standards Board Of Finance (Asbof).
-In short, it’s a voluntary levy–a charge on the cost of advertising space which is at 0.1% and 0.2% on some direct mail.
+The ASA are funded through multiple avenues, generating some income independently through “seminars and premium industry advice services.”
+But primarily, through an “arms-length levy” that was developed in 1974 through the Advertising Standards Board of Finance (ASBOF).
+In short, it’s a voluntary levy – a charge on the cost of advertising space, which is at 0.1% and 0.2% on some direct mail.
 This measure ensures that the ASA is well-funded to maintain its advertising authority.
-Although 0.1% doesn’t seem like much; if we consider that in 2022, 34.77 billion pounds was spent on advertising (with the figure for advertising expenditure growing each year).
-Moreover, the ASA also generates some income independently through “seminars and premium industry advice services.”
+Although 0.1% doesn’t seem like substantial enough amount to fund one of the only regulatory bodies on advertising in the UK, if we consider that in 2022, 34.77 billion pounds was spent on advertising (with the figure for advertising expenditure growing each year), it becomes apparent that the fraction that funds the ASA is significant enough to continue operations.

-In the ASA and CAP’s annual report, they disclose their plans and actions regarding current and changing regulations in several areas of advertising.
+In the ASA and CAP’s annual report, they also disclose their plans and actions regarding current and changing regulations in several areas of advertising.
 Those that were mentioned in the 2022 report were: data science, cryptocurrency and NFTs, ‘greenwashing’, non-compliant influencers, age-restricted ads, and working with platforms and other online intermediaries.

-In the report they also go on to share their objectives for the year, KPIs, and break down the cases and complaints they’ve resolved in relative detail.
+In the report, they go on to share their objectives for the year, KPIs, and break down the cases and complaints they’ve resolved in relative detail.
 As well as many more reports, including a financial report which showed that in 2022, with just the levy, the ASA & CAP saw an income of £8,847,000.

 If you wish to read the reports in their entirety, you can find them here.